DigitalMigrant/GameOfLife-GUI/README.md

 2. Open the solution (GameOfLife.sln) in Visual Studio
 3. Build and run the project

-### Or, run the .exe directly:
-If you'd rather not build the code:
-- Download the latest release from Releases
-- Unzip and launch GameOfLife.exe

 ⚠️ Always scan downloaded binaries before running.
 Trust your own code only!

 ## 🖼️Screenshots